Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 UBUNTU_CODENAME=bionic
 ```

 The "/etc" directory is a special one in Linux.
 It contains system-configuration files.
-You don't want to delete any files from this directory unless you know what you are doing.
+You don't want to delete any files from this directory unless you know what you're doing.

 ### The `sudo` command